sriramrokkam/k8s-training/kubernetes/exercise_01_kubectl_basics.md

 Run the proxy command in a new terminal window and open `localhost:8001/api/v1` in your VM's browser.
 The API path is important here, since you are only allowed to access certain parts of the API.
 Just opening `localhost:8001` will return an error.
 Traverse through the `api/v1/` tree and search for the cluster nodes.

 ## Step 4: api-versions & api-resources
 Dealing with the API directly can be cumbersome.
-If you want to get an overview of existing APIs `kubectl` offers the `api-versions` command.
+If you want to get an overview of existing APIs, `kubectl` offers the `api-versions` command.
 Give it a try and compare the output with APIs you found in step 3.

-With kubernetes version 1.11 the `kubectl` binary was extend with an `api-resources` function.
+With kubernetes version 1.11 the `kubectl` binary was extended with an `api-resources` function.
 It is even more convenient and lets you discover resources available in your cluster.
 Firstly, check your `kubectl version`.
 If it is 1.11.x or higher, run the `api-resources` command and search for the short name for the `nodes` resource.
 Can you `describe` a node using the short name notation?

 ## Step 5: talk to kubernetes like an application